Single-mode lasing based on PT-breaking of two-dimensional photonic higher-order topological insulator

 Photonic topological insulators (PTIs) are an emerging class of photonic devices based on adapting the topological band insulator concept, drawn from condensed matter physics, to light \cite{LuReview2014, OzawaReview2019, Haldane2008, Raghu2008, Wang2009}.
-PTIs host novel photonic modes with unusual properties, such as robustness against disorder-induced localization, that may be useful for compact and low-loss waveguiding (e.g., in optical \cite{Hafezi2011, Hafezi2013}, quantum optical \cite{Barik2018}, and terahertz chips \cite{Singh2020}), signal processing (e.g., amplification and harmonic generation \cite{Peano2016, Kivshar2019}), lasing \cite{StJean2017, Longhi2018, Zhao2018, Parto2018, Ota2018, Harari2018, Bandres2018, Zeng2020, Gao2020, Yang2020, Zhang2020, Shao2020, Noh2020, Smirnova2020}, and other applications \cite{SmirnovaReview2020, OtaReview2020}.
+PTIs host novel photonic modes with unusual properties, such as robustness against disorder-induced localization, that may be useful for compact and low-loss waveguiding (e.g., in optical \cite{Hafezi2011, Hafezi2013}, quantum optical \cite{Barik2018}, and terahertz chips \cite{Singh2020}), signal processing (e.g., amplification and harmonic generation \cite{Peano2016, Kivshar2019}), lasing \cite{StJean2017, Longhi2018, Zhao2018, Parto2018, Ota2018, Harari2018, Bandres2018, Zeng2020, Gao2020, Yang2020, Zhang2020, Han2020, Kim2020, Zhong2021, Smirnova2020, Shao2020, Noh2020}, and other applications \cite{SmirnovaReview2020, OtaReview2020}.
 Of these, PTI-based lasers have drawn particular attention.
 They are conceptually intriguing since lasers are intrinsically non-Hermitian and nonlinear, whereas the theory of topological band insulators is formulated in the Hermitian and linear regime, raising the possibility of new phenomena arising from the interplay between band topology and laser physics \cite{Malzard2018, Longhi2018b, Kartashov2019, Secli2019, Secli2020, Amelio2020, Zapletal2020, Daniel2020}.
 The first PTI lasers were based on one-dimensional (1D) Su-Schrieffer-Heeger (SSH) lattices, with SSH topological boundary states promoted to laser modes by the application of gain \cite{StJean2017, Zhao2018, Parto2018, Ota2018}.
-Subsequently, PTI lasers were devised into two-dimensional (2D) lattices with 1D topological edge states \cite{Harari2018, Bandres2018, Zeng2020}, whose backscattering-resistant features may allow for single-mode lasing at high powers \cite{Harari2018, Bandres2018, PartoReview2021}.
-Lasers based on higher-order topological insulator (HOTI) lattices have also been studied \cite{Zhang2020, Shao2020, Noh2020, Smirnova2020}.
-Unlike standard or ``first-order'' topological insulators, HOTIs manifest their topological states on higher-order boundaries such as the ``zero-dimensional'' corners of 2D domains \cite{Benalcazar2017HOTI, Schindler2018HOTI}.
-Photonic HOTIs in general \cite{Garcia2018, Mittal2018, Jiang2020, Ben2019, Chen2019, Hassan2019, Xie2020}, and HOTI lasers in particular \cite{Zhang2020, Shao2020, Noh2020, Smirnova2020}, are a promising avenue of research since they can be relatively easy to fabricate (e.g., in the form of photonic crystal slabs) and to integrate into existing on-chip photonic platforms.
+Subsequently, PTI lasers were devised with two-dimensional (2D) lattices \cite{Harari2018, Bandres2018, Zeng2020, Dikopoltsev2021}, whose backscattering-resistant 1D topological edge states allow for robust single-mode lasing \cite{Harari2018, Bandres2018, PartoReview2021, Dikopoltsev2021}.
+Lasers based on higher-order topological insulator (HOTI) lattices have also been studied \cite{Zhang2020, Han2020, Kim2020, Zhong2021}.
+Unlike first-order topological insulators, HOTIs manifest their topological states on higher-order boundaries such as the ``zero-dimensional'' corners of 2D domains \cite{Benalcazar2017HOTI, Schindler2018HOTI}.
+Photonic HOTIs in general \cite{Garcia2018, Mittal2018, Jiang2020, Ben2019, Chen2019, Hassan2019, Xie2020}, and HOTI lasers in particular \cite{Zhang2020, Han2020, Kim2020, Zhong2021}, are a promising avenue of research since they can be relatively easy to fabricate as photonic crystal slabs, and to integrate into existing photonic platforms.